-The Holidays have arrived and you want to make sure you do all of the holiday related items on your Holiday Bucket List.
-Whether you have kids or not, it is always great to partake in the holiday activities.
+The Holidays have arrived, and you want to make sure you do all the holiday events on your Holiday Bucket List.
+Whether you have kids or not, it is always great to partake in holiday activities.

-I have made a list of the top 12 things to do this Holiday Season.
+I have made a list of the top 12 activities to do this Holiday Season for the whole family.

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

 What better activity to do with kids, but to bake cookies and make your house smell like sugar or gingerbread.
 I love to participate in cookie exchanges, so I make a lot of cookies.
 Most years I end up making 10 to 12 dozen cookies.
 After they have cooled, I use a large airtight container I own, and I store all the cookies in my freezer.
 I am able to pull out a few at a time to eat or bring to get togethers.

 It's also a great way to get to try new recipes you've never tried before.
 Just remember to put out Christmas cookies and milk for Santa on Christmas Eve to eat and drink before Christmas morning.
 You could even put out some carrots for the reindeer if you have some.

 Today, my daughter looked out the window and exclaimed, “Mommy, it’s snowing!
 Can we go ice skating?”
 It was the first snowfall of the season and unfortunately for her it will not stick because it is only the beginning of November.
 We do plan on taking her ice skating for the first time this year and I cannot wait to experience this with her.

 You can still have fun ice skating no matter where you are, you don't have to go to Rockefeller Center.
 Ice skating is a fun way to enjoy the snow for older kids and little kids.
 Check your area for places that hold ice skating lessons and have open skate for everyone.

 3. Go Sledding